 What We Do

 The primary function of a wastewater treatment plant, such as ours in Waupaca, is to remove organic matter and certain nutrients that cause water quality issues.
 Many compounds such as pharmaceuticals, toxins, and heavy metals such as mercury are essentially unaffected by conventional treatment.
 The costs for the equipment, energy, and technology which could treat such things would rival that of our entire current facility.
 Therefore, we depend on our neighbors and businesses to keep harmful things out of our treatment plant in the first place.

 Fortunately, the recent efforts to reduce mercury discharge in our city have shown great progress.
-The mercury content of the wastewater entering our plant has dropped from an average of 383 ng/l (for the years 2013 to 2018) to 40 ng/l (for 2019 and 2020).
-This has in turn reduced our mercury discharge concentrations by 16% over the same periods.
+The mercury concentration of the wastewater entering our plant has dropped from an average of 383 ng/l (for the years 2013 to 2017) to 56.7 ng/l (for the years 2017 to 2022).
+This has in turn reduced our mercury discharge concentrations after treatment by 20.5% over the same periods.